 Remind me never to hide from the Nazis in these guys’s cellars!

 Here’s an example: on YouTube a “Secret Chemtrail Pilot Speaks” – on condition of anonymity of course! – and divulges that the US government is, or is about to (he is a bit vague on this) commit genocide against its own people.
 He states: “I risk everything for disclosing so much information, and you will find very few like me.
 Even my own flight crew, would have me arrested and court martialed, if they knew of this dialogue.”
 Arrested?
 Court-martialed?
-What’s the meaning of such undiluted cowardice, if such a person (if the pilot even exists) uses this to justify why he won’t take steps to prevent a Holocaust?!
+What’s the meaning of such undiluted cowardice, if such a person (if the pilot even exists; the video who says he knows a guy who knows a third party who has a friend who knows an Air Force pilot who sprays chemtrails – that’s five degrees of separation) uses this to justify why he won’t take steps to prevent a Holocaust?!
 I certainly hope that I “will find very few like” him.
 Sorry, friend – either stand up for the human race and risk not getting that promotion; or else, step off and stop peddling what I must assume are your fictions!

 Keep watching the skies!
 Or rather, keep ignoring the faked news!

-“Kidnapped for Christ” (2014) is a study of Escuela Caribe in the Dominican Republic.
-Here in Costa Rica, there was a scandal a few years ago about a similar tough-love programs, see http://www.ticotimes.net/2006/07/21/tough-love-camp-owner-faces-trial.
+The documentary “Kidnapped for Christ” (2014) is a study of Escuela Caribe in the Dominican Republic.
+Here in Costa Rica, there was a scandal a few years ago about a similar tough-love program, see http://www.ticotimes.net/2006/07/21/tough-love-camp-owner-faces-trial